Georgia Chapter 7 Bankruptcy

 Will Chapter 7 stop wage garnishment in Georgia?

-Yes.
-The bankruptcy laws require that any attempts to collect a debt be stopped.
+After you file for chapter 7 bankruptcy protection in the state of Georgia, the bankruptcy laws require that any attempts to collect a debt be stopped.
 This includes wage garnishments.

 Can Chapter 7 stop my Car from being repossessed?